 The number one nonprofit on social media, TED, didn’t gain nearly 9 million fans without understanding the power of story.
 In this area, they seem to have a lead in the market due to the nature of their organizational structure, founded to spread inspirational ideas from the experts in many fields.
 If you take a look at their Facebook page today, you’ll see a pinned post from December 21 that perfectly showcases an example of telling the story of an organization.

 Here, TED creatively compiled a montage of the best ideas shared by speakers in 2015.
 The post received over 6,000 likes and nearly as many shares.
 If it’s the reach you’re going for, story will definitely help you get there.

 You may not be so lucky to have a nonprofit structure that is built on videos that are just sitting there, waiting for you to mash them together.
 You do have your own story, however.
-Share your organization’s narrative using images, written accounts, and videos.
+Share your organization’s narrative using images, nonprofit infographics, written accounts, and videos.
 Remember, stories have an introduction, a climax, and a resolution.

 For further understanding of how to use this knowledge for your own gain, take a look at what the social media platform itself had to say about the value of storytelling.
 The article provides real, insider data relating to quality Facebook engagement that is fueled by story.